rahulruben/amazon-clone/README.md

 5. View past confirmed orders.
 6. Error messages for invalid card number and if the user is not signed in.

+**Stripe Payment setup:**
+1. Create a stripe account.
+2. Go to Dashboard.
+3. Copy `Publishable key` and add to the `stripe.js` file in the root directory
+4. Copy `Secret key` and add to the `/server/index.js` file.

 ## Installation